-The most celebrated pearl product in recent years, bead-nucleated Chinese freshwater pearls not only reach impressive size, but introduce some entirely unfamiliar new shapes.
+The most celebrated pearl product around the turn of the century, bead-nucleated Chinese freshwater pearls not only reach impressive size, but introduce some entirely unfamiliar new shapes.
 Their similarity to baroque pearls from ocean cultivation (nearly all of which have bead nuclei) is rarely close, since mussels have different growth patterns.
 At least two fundamentally different methods of freshwater pearl cultivation utilizing round bead nuclei are in use.

 As in-body nucleation comes within reach of more cultivators in China, and holds out hope for eventually competing with round southsea pearls from tropical Pinctada shells, it is likely that flame-type bead nucleation will decrease.
 Meanwhile, large non-nucleated and flame-type China freshwater pearls are appearing, often without introduction, in multi-colored baroque southsea pearl strands.
 The world of odd-ball pearls is certainly richer for the appearance of flame pearls.